ccxt/ccxt/CONTRIBUTING.md

 ## Pending Tasks

-Below is a list of functionality we would like to have implemented in the library in the first place.
+Below is a list of functionality we would like to have implemented and fully **unified** in the library in the first place at this time.
 Most of these tasks are already in progress, implemented for some exchanges, but not all of them:

-- Unified fetchOrder
-- Unified fetchOrders, fetchOpenOrders, fetchClosedOrders
+– Margin trading
-- Unified fetchMyTrades, fetchOrderTrades
+- Leverage
+- Derivatives (futures, options)
+- Main account / subaccounts
+- Triggered _"stop"_ orders (stop loss, take profit)
+- `transfer` between subaccounts and main account
-- Unified fetchDepositAddress, createDepositAddress
+- `fetchTransfer`
-- Unified withdraw
+- `fetchTransfers`
-- Unified fees
+- `fetchLedger`
-- Unified fetchTransactions, fetchDeposits, fetchWithdrawals
+– `fetchPositions`
+– `closePosition`
-- Improved proxy support
+- `closePositions`

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.